fershad/fershad.com/src/writing/making-this-website-grid-aware.md

 I looked at website performance metrics and energy usage as two means to assess the "impact" of these changes.
 As mentioned way back at the start of this post, the key idea behind Grid-aware Websites is to "do less" in the browser when the grid is not running on a lot of clean energy.

 I want to emphasise that "*do less*" in this context, does not mean "*give the user a lesser experience*".
 My website is a content site, the few people who visit come along to read a blog post and occasionally have a nosey around.
-In the changes I've made, all those things are still possible in the grid-aware version of the site, just without some of the "visual flare".
+In the changes I've made, all those things are still possible in the grid-aware version of the site, just without some of the "visual flair".

 ### Testing web performance